 Providgm’s Chief Scientific Officer, Michael Lin Ph.D., came from the Graduate School Faculty in Public Health at University of Pittsburgh where his research focused on adoption of health information technology in long-term care and organizational changes that facilitate use of information technology in health care.

-Max Min Ph.D., Chief Statistician, holds Associate Professor appointments at University of Colorado’s Department of Medicine and School of Public Health while providing specialized statistical expertise to the Providigm team.
+Max Min Ph.D., Chief Statistician, has a faculty appointment as Associate Professor of Medicine at the University of Colorado Anschutz Medical Campus while providing specialized statistical expertise to the Providigm team.

 Quality Indicator Survey (QIS)